-- 1. We understood the design of the internal controls related to the recognition of sales revenue, checked that the relevant controls were implemented and designed, evaluated the appropriate audit procedures on internal controls related to the occurrence of sales revenue, in order to confirm and evaluate the effectiveness of the design and implementation of the Group's internal controls. - 2.
-We obtained the list of the aforementioned customers in 2021, and checked whether their relevant backgrounds, transaction amounts, credit amounts and company size are reasonable. - 3.
-We selected samples from the revenue ledger of the aforementioned customers, and obtained the customer master file, service order, customer acceptance confirmation letter, sales invoice, payment receipt and other materials to confirm the authenticity of the operating revenue.
+- 1. We obtained an understanding of the design of the internal controls related to the recognition of sales revenue, checked that the relevant controls were implemented and designed, and evaluated the appropriate audit procedures on internal controls related to the occurrence of sales revenue, in order to confirm and evaluate the effectiveness of the design and implementation of the Group's internal controls. - 2.
+We obtained the list of the aforementioned customers in 2022 and checked the reasonableness of their relevant backgrounds, transaction amounts, credit amounts and company size. - 3.
+We selected samples from the revenue ledger of the aforementioned customers, and obtained the customer master file, service order, customer acceptance confirmation letter, sales invoice, payment receipt and other materials, and we confirmed the authenticity of the operating revenue.